 Keep these guidelines in mind when choosing a business name:

 - Choose a name your customers can easily pronounce, spell, and remember.

-- Use a name that’s consistent with your brand and suggests what you offer.
-Names like “Graffiti Kings Removal and Restoration” and “Graffiti Wizards” may suggest subtle similarities, but they can imply different offerings and hint at what sort of customers they serve.
+- Use a name that’s consistent with your brand and what you offer.
+Names like “Graffiti Removal Specialists” and “Graffiti B-Gone” may seem similar, but they can imply different offerings and give a hint as to the market they serve.

 Step 4: Apply and register for tax purposes.

 Register your business for federal and state tax purposes and apply for an Employer Identification Number (EIN).
 Also, you may look into applying for a business credit card and opening a new bank account.